Top 3 Best SoundBars under $300- Full Comparison 2020

 The Sonos Playbar is the new version of a model that more or less launched the market a few years ago.
 It is not given but it is a good investment: there is enough thunder in its bass to accompany the most nervous action movies and yet it knows how to be subtle.
 It is sold as the first soundbar to introduce the “High Fidelity” sound to your TV.
 It may be a little exaggerated but it offers much more than most of its competitors.

 Design and connectivity

 Because it is specially designed to work with many other audio devices it can be small and discreet.
 Thick less than 9cm it should be able to slip under your TV without a problem.

 If it is a bit heavy it is that all parts that are not coated with an acoustic fabric are aluminum: a quality of construction that guarantees both the style and strength of the object over time.
 And those who like to mount their soundbars on a wall will be delighted to learn that with the Sonos Playbar it’s possible.

 The installation Very simple.
 And that may be the problem.
 When we saw models such as Fidelio less than 600$ or the Vizio which is five times cheaper with good connectivity options I was surprised to discover those of the Playbar.
 By relying on wireless and multiple device sharing networks Sonos is letting fans of physical connections like me on the sidelines.

-The passage through the App becomes mandatory and you start to know me: I’m not a fan of this kind of practices.
+The passage through the App becomes mandatory and you start to know me: I’m not a fan of this kind of practice.
 Fortunately, it is very intuitive and complete.

 The installation and configuration of the sound system is via a set-up wizard fast enough to complete.
 We can then change the settings via its application or remote control according to the preferences.
 But as it is bought separately – yes … – the use of the phone is unavoidable.